Ai Accountant

 Top accounting automation tools for GST reconciliation

-1. AI Accountant, AI Accountant integrates with Zoho Books and Tally, auto ingests GSTR-1 and GSTR-3B, detects outward tax variances by rate and table, links amendments and credit notes to original invoices, and generates monthly reconciliation reports with audit trails.
+1. AI Accountant: AI Accountant integrates with Tally, auto ingests GSTR-1 and GSTR-3B, detects outward tax variances by rate and table, links amendments and credit notes to original invoices, and generates monthly reconciliation reports with audit trails.

 Key benefits of automation

-• Eliminates manual entry errors, reads data from source.
+• Eliminates manual entry errors by reading data from source.

 • Pattern detection for duplicates and unusual classifications.